Sports Betting Legal Tracker

 Online casino and poker gaming are also included in the new gaming compact.

 Delaware Sports Betting Update

 This state was the first outside of Nevada to offer legalized sports betting, launching in June 2018.
 The industry was legalized based on Title 29 of the Delaware Code.
 The state legalized mobile gaming as well but did not offer it when it comes to sports betting.

 Delaware also provides online casino and poker gaming options.
 These two markets were opened in 2013 via legislative changes from 2012.

 A tribal compact between the state of Florida and the Seminole Tribe is being reviewed and, if approved, would bring sports betting to the state.
 The compact was approved by lawmakers and signed by Governor Ron DeSantis in April 2021.
-However, it now awaits federal approval before any services can be provided in the state.
+However, it now awaits federal approval before any services can begin.

 Online casino gaming was part of the compact in the beginning, but the language has since been removed.